nielsen-oss/keys-management/README.md

    Button line - when the key is changed, but it defined to keep in cache, keys management helps you not losing the encrypted objects since the it keep the last decrypt key!
 If the keys marked as "stated" and it is important for the client to maintains the state in the repository, it should call the save state immediate after getting the key.

-# keys rotation
-The keys store is like a proxy or helper function to get the actual values.
-Thus, the client should know when the key is going to be changed.
-In most scenarios, when an application's administrator would like to rotate the application keys, he would like to insure that the important encrypted objects that can be accessed anytime, will not be loss due the change.
-Thus, the administrator can register callbacks to run after keys are changed.
-Before the store is ready to be called to get the new values, KeyChanged should be called.
-After KeyChanged declared, all the callbacks are executed.